END OF YEAR OPPORTUNITIES TO SUPPORT ENGLISH LEARNERS

 QTEL offers virtual professional learning opportunities, designed to help educators design rigorous learning experiences for English Learners while supporting their language and disciplinary development.

 Our virtual courses consist of a four-module learning series that focuses on designing academically rigorous learning experiences for English Learners.
-To register for an open enrollment course or purchase a course for your local district or school, click here.
+For more information about our courses or to purchase a course for your local district or school, click here.
+Registration for open enrollment courses will open soon.

 PROFESSIONAL LEARNING COMMUNITIES BOOK STUDY